 Jim Stynes Bridge

-The Jim Stynes Bridge (JSB) is a lightweight structure over the Yarra River providing a vital missing pedestrian, bicycle and commuter link between Melbourne’s CBD with two of the city’s most important precincts, Docklands and Southbank.
+The Jim Stynes Bridge (JSB) is a lightweight structure over the Yarra River providing a vital missing pedestrian, bicycle and commuter link between Melbourne’s CBD and two of the city’s most important precincts, Docklands and Southbank.